sweetleon/introduction-to-algorithms/markdowns/3_linked_lists.md

 ![Linked Lists](images/linkedlists_final.png)

 Linked Lists are a reference based data structure.
 This is opposed to an indexed or key based data structure such as a JavaScript Array or Object.
-An exmaple of this is a Linked List is a train.
+An example of a Linked List is a train.

 We have our engine, and an arbitrary number of following cars.
 The _n<sup>th</sup>_ car is reliant on the _n<sup>th</sup> - 1_ to stay connected.
 It does not "know" about the other cars in the train, just the one before it.